Red Hat Training

 my_lv 100.00 my_lv_rimage_0(0),my_lv_rimage_1(0),my_lv_rimage_2(0)

-Since the raid_fault_policy field has been set to allocate, the failed device is replaced with a new device from the volume group.
+• Verify if the failed device is now replaced with a new device from the volume group:

 Couldn't find device with uuid 3lugiV-3eSP-AFAR-sdrP-H20O-wM2M-qdMANy.